Ligand Pharmaceuticals (LGND) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Ligand Pharmaceuticals as it approaches its next earnings release.
-In that report, analysts expect Ligand Pharmaceuticals to post earnings of $0.77 per share.
-This would mark year-over-year growth of 126.47%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28.34 million, down 50.64% from the year-ago period.
+Ligand Pharmaceuticals will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Ligand Pharmaceuticals to post earnings of $0.76 per share.
+This would mark year-over-year growth of 123.53%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28 million, down 51.23% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.25 per share and revenue of $140.62 million, which would represent changes of +9.6% and -35.96%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.22 per share and revenue of $139.77 million.
+These totals would mark changes of +8.98% and -36.35%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Ligand Pharmaceuticals.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Ligand Pharmaceuticals currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.54% lower.
+Ligand Pharmaceuticals is currently sporting a Zacks Rank of #5 (Strong Sell).

-Also, we should mention that LGND has a PEG ratio of 0.65.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.88 based on yesterday's closing prices.
+It is also worth noting that LGND currently has a PEG ratio of 0.65.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.91 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report